-Just like a sporting event, presidential betting odds are set to reflect the likelihood an outcome occurs.
+Just like a sporting event, presidential betting odds are set to reflect the likelihood an outcome occurs as well as where the betting public is putting its money.
 If bookmakers view a candidate is unlikely to win, they will see long odds.
-Conversely, the favorites’ odds will be much shorter.
+Conversely, the favorites' odds will be much shorter.

-Betting on the 2020 presidential election winner is perhaps the most straightforward way to wager.
+Betting on the 2024 presidential election winner is perhaps the most straightforward way to wager.
 Bookmakers assign lines to every candidate, and a bettor wins if his or her choice gets elected.
-President Trump, who is essentially guaranteed his party’s nomination due to widespread support from conservatives, is the favorite overall.
-For the past year, even through impeachment, most top sportsbooks have listed his odds around even money all the way to -150.
+President Biden, who is essentially guaranteed his party's nomination, is an early favorite, as is his vice president, Kamala Harris, because of Biden's age and a belief he might serve only one term.

 CHECK OUT: The Latest Key Senate Race Odds

 U.S. presidential betting (and most politics betting in general) is similar to a futures bet such as a wager on which team will win the Super Bowl or finish with the best record in the NBA, though a sports team is largely judged by wins and losses, and a presidential candidate can see their election odds improve or worsen on less tangible matters, such as endorsements or fundraising.

 That's why it's important to follow Bookies.com for not just the latest odds, but what key performance indicators might mean for U.S. presidential bettors going forward.

 Things to Watch For When Betting on the US Election

 A novice sports bettor knows wins and losses alter odds, but a sharp bettor follows injuries, transfers and a host of other developments that can impact a team's performance.
 The same goes for betting on the 2024 presidential election, though these moves can be harder to track.
 Along with 2024 presidential odds, here are critical components of the 2024 presidential election you need to follow when considering a bet.